yumoqing/fm/fm/README.md

-"monitors" is a array contains one or more local folders will be monitored. each items in "monitors" should have "path" and "peers",if the file synchronize depandent by its '.ok' file, a "identified_by_ok" must set to true
+"monitors" is a array contains one or more local folders will be monitored. each items in "monitors" should have "path" and "peers",if the file synchronize dependent by its '.ok' file, a "identified_by_ok" must set to true

 "path" is a string to a local folder